The keto diet revolves around a significant lack of carbohydrates to put the body into ketosis.

 Although there is no evidence to suggest that a cyclical diet is harmful, there is also no proof that it will be safe for everyone.

-If you have any medical conditions, are currently taking medication, or are concerned about starting a cyclical keto diet, it’s essential to speak with your physician before making any drastic changes.
+If you have any medical conditions, are currently taking medication, or are concerned about starting a cyclical keto diet, you must speak with your physician before making any drastic changes.

 For example, suppose you have diabetes, irritable bowel syndrome, allergies, or are sensitive to carbohydrates.
 In that case, this might not be the right diet style for you.